-Readers may recall the deaths of Brown Trout in Big Brook Dam during January, believed to be a result of rapidly lowering water levels in the dam to undertake excavation and repair work on the embankment and pipes by the Water Corporation.
-Neither Recfishwest nor our Freshwater Fishing Reference Group were advised of this repair work.
+Readers may recall the deaths of brown trout in Big Brook Dam during January, believed to be a result of rapidly lowering water levels in the dam to undertake excavation and repair work on the embankment and pipes by the Water Corporation.
+Neither Recfishwest, or our Freshwater Fishing Reference Group, were advised of this repair work.

 Thanks to the quick thinking of some keen anglers a number of these prized fish were able to be saved, however, many fish needlessly perished.